SalishSeaCast/docs/code-notes/salishsea-nemo/nemo-code.rst

 Running the Model
 =================

-We don't want to clutter the `NEMO-code`_ repo with files from development and eploreation run-sets (aka experiments), run results, etc.,
+We don't want to clutter the `NEMO-code`_ repo with files from development and exploration run-sets (aka experiments), run results, etc.,